Foundations-of-Applied-Mathematics/Lab-Issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Custom Template
+name: Feature request
-about: To help students know what info to put
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''